-- The dental clinic appeared to be visibly clean and well-maintained. - The practice had infection control procedures which reflected published guidance. - Staff knew how to deal with medical emergencies.
-Appropriate medicines and life-saving equipment were available. - The practice had systems to help them manage risk to patients and staff. - Safeguarding processes were in place and staff knew their responsibilities for safeguarding vulnerable adults and children. - The practice had staff recruitment procedures which reflected current legislation. - The clinical staff provided patients' care and treatment in line with current guidelines. - Patients were treated with dignity and respect and staff took care to protect their privacy and personal information. - Staff provided preventive care and supported patients to ensure better oral health.
+- The dental clinic was visibly clean and well-maintained. - The practice had infection control procedures which reflected published guidance. - Staff knew how to deal with medical emergencies.
+Appropriate medicines and life-saving equipment were available. - The practice had systems to help them manage risk to patients and staff. - Safeguarding processes were in place and staff knew their responsibilities for safeguarding vulnerable adults and children. - The practice had staff recruitment procedures which reflected current legislation. - The clinical staff provided patients' care and treatment in line with current guidelines. - Staff provided preventive care and supported patients to ensure better oral health.